-Magic Window Continued
+lagic Window Continued

-With Magic Window II I can create, edit, store and ind formatted (binary) retrieve unformatted files (sequential text files).
-Text entry and editing are done in the EDITOR Character, line and paragraph SUBSYSTEM. editing features are operated in this subsystem, along with SPLIT, GLUE, and JUSTIFY (see extra EDITOR FUNCTIONS also).
+With Magic Window II I can create, edit, store and retrieve formatted (binary) unformatted files (sequential text files).
+Text entry and editing are done in the EDITOR Character, line and SUBSYSTEM. in this editing features are operated subsystem, along with SPLIT, GLUE, and JUSTIFY (see extra EDITOR FUNCTIONS also).
 All text is formatted as it is entered.
-The way the page is displayed is the way it will look when printed.
+The way the page is displayed is the way it will look when The way the printed.
 The system includes Word Wrap and Type Ahead Buffer.
 The menu operations allows movement thru the SUBSYSTEM MENUS by means of single key strokes, there is no need to "step thru" menus or type in file names once they are entered.

-The FILER SUBSYSTEM has all of the LOAD/SAVE functions and also DOS COMMAND which allows the execution of the DOS commands INIT, CATALOG, DELETE, RENAME, LOCK and UNLOCK from The following Error within the program.
-Messages can be displayed by the system: DISK FULL, FILE NOT FOUND, I/O ERROR, FILE LOCKED, WRITE PROTECTED and FILE TYPE MISMATCH.
-The and system provides for file transfers merging.
+The FILER SUBSYSTEM has all of the LOAD/SAVE functions and also DOS COMMAND which allows the execution of the DOS commands INIT, CATALOG, DELETE, RENAME, LOCK and UNLOCK from within the program.
+The following Error Messages can be displayed by the system: DISK FULL, FILE NOT FOUND, I/O ERROR, FILE LOCKED, WRITE PROTECTED and FILE TYPE MISMATCH.
+The system provides for file transfers and merging.
 When a file is SAVED, the prompt UPDATE AS "FILE NAME?" allows the file name to be changed, or the file to be updated with the same name.